 Family reunification under the International Protection Act 2015

-The most significant change in the International Protection Act 2015 relates to the family reunification provisions under Sections 56 and 57 IPA.
+Sections 56 and 57 establish the law in relation to family reunification for refugees and beneficiaries of subsidiary protection.
 A beneficiary of international protection must apply for family reunification within 12 months of being issued with a refugee declaration or subsidiary protection declaration.
-No reference is made in the legislation to any income or health insurance requirement.
-It is the duty of the sponsor (refugee or subsidiary protection beneficiary) and the person who is the subject of the application (family member) to co-operate fully in the investigation including by providing all relevant information in his or her possession, control or procurement which is relevant to the family reunification application.
+Adult applicants may apply for a spouse or minor children under the age of eighteen.
+Applicants who arrived in the State as an unaccompanied minor may apply for their parents or minor siblings.
+No reference is made in the legislation to any income or health insurance requirement, nor is there any requirement for the applicants to be residing outside of the State when the application is made.
+It is the duty of the sponsor (refugee or subsidiary protection beneficiary) and the person who is the subject of the application (family member) to co-operate fully in the investigation including by providing all relevant information in their possession, control or procurement which is relevant to the family reunification application.

 The 12-month time limit for family reunification was the subject of a challenge of constitutionality before the Supreme Court in the case of A v.
 Minister for Justice & Equality & Ors, S v.
 Minister for Justice & Equality & Ors and I v.
 Minister for Justice & Equality & Ors.
 [2020] IESC 20.
 The case concerned an applicant who became estranged from her family in 2011 and travelled to Ireland as an unaccompanied minor.
 She subsequently applied for, and was granted, international protection in 2014.
 After resuming phone contact with her family in 2018, she applied for family reunification with her parents and sister but the applicant was refused on the basis that it was not brought within the 12-month time frame specified by s.56(8).
 In a judgment delivered on 8 December 2020, Justice Dunne determined that the 12-month time limit established pursuant to s.56(8) of the 2015 Act was not unconstitutional nor was it incompatible with the ECHR.
 The Court noted in its decision that it remained open to the applicant to apply under the 2016 Family Reunification Policy Document, whereby the Minister for Justice can exercise her discretion to grant family reunification on humanitarian grounds.[1]

-One significant change from the previous legal regime is that there is now no possibility for beneficiaries of international protection to apply for dependent family members i.e. adult children, parents of adult applicants, nieces, nephews who are dependent on the refugee or are suffering from a mental or physical disability to such extent that it is not reasonable for them to maintain themselves.
+Under the 2015 Act, there is no possibility for beneficiaries of international protection to apply for dependent family members i.e. adult children, parents of adult applicants, nieces, nephews who are dependent on the refugee or are suffering from a mental or physical disability to such extent that it is not reasonable for them to maintain themselves.
 Under the previous Refugee Act 1996 as amended it was possible for the Minister to use her discretion to grant family reunification in such circumstances.
 There is no reference to dependent family members in the IPA.

 In July 2017, a group of Senators presented the International Protection Act (Family Reunification Amendment) Bill 2017 to the Government.
 The content of the bill seeks to reinstate the dependency provision contained in the Refugee Act 1996.[4]
 The bill would amend the IPA with a view to enabling a wider range of family members to apply for family reunification, including grandparents, siblings, children (over the age of 18), grandchildren, where dependency can be demonstrated.
 The bill went before the Seanad in November 2018 where it was passed by 29 votes to 17.[5]
 The bill proceeded to the Dáil and was considered by the Oireachtas Justice and Equality Committee.
 The Committee called on the Government to support legislation which would give refugee families the chance to apply for their loved ones to join them in Ireland and that a ‘money message’ be granted and that the bill proceed to Dáil committee stage.
 This ‘money message’ was denied.
 The bill subsequently lapsed with the dissolution of the Dáil.

 The Irish Refugee Council and other organisations advocated for it to be placed back on the Dáil order paper.
 On 9 December 2020, it was announced that the Bill would be restored for further debate before the Dáil.
-As of December 2022, the Bill remained at the third stage before the Dáil, during which time the Bill is examined in detail by section and further amendments are proposed.[4]
+As of December 2023, the Bill remained at the third stage before the Dáil, during which time the Bill is examined in detail by section and further amendments are proposed.[6]
+The Bill lapsed with the dissolution of the Dail in November 2024.
+It remains to be seen whether it will be placed back in the Dail order paper following the establishment of a new government in late-January 2025.

 Following the onset of COVID-19 and associated restrictions, applicants experienced significant delays in the processing of applications for family reunification.
 DNA testing was suspended, which has further delayed a number of cases.
 DNA testing subsequently resumed following the easing of restrictions associated with COVID-19 in late March 2021.